The Raging Tide

-The Raging Tide is a 1951 American film noir and crime film directed by George Sherman and starring Shelley Winters, Richard Conte, Stephen McNally, Charles Bickford and Alex Nicol.
-The screenplay was by Ernest K. Gann based on his 1950 novel Fiddler's Green.
+The Raging Tide is a 1951 American crime film noir directed by George Sherman and starring Shelley Winters, Richard Conte, Stephen McNally, Charles Bickford and Alex Nicol.
+The screenplay was written by Ernest K. Gann based on his 1950 novel Fiddler's Green.

 Plot

-The film tells of Bruno Felkin (Conte) as a San Francisco crime boss.
-After he kills off a mob rival, he tries to arrange an alibi with his girlfriend, Connie Thatcher (Winters).
-However, she isn't available, which forces Felkin to hide out on a fishing boat owned by Hamil Linder (Bickford) until Connie shows.

-Far from the perfect guest, Felkin tries to motivate Linder's son Carl (Alex Nicol) into doing his dirty work until the police are off his trail.
-Gradually, however, Felkin, and Connie, become reformed by the decency and humanity of the Linder family.
+San Francisco crime boss Bruno Felkin kills a mob rival and then tries to arrange an alibi with his girlfriend Connie Thatcher.
+However, Connie is not available, which forces Felkin to hide on a fishing boat owned by Hamil Linder until she appears.
+Felkin tries to enlist Linder's son Carl to perform work for him until the police stop their search.
+Felkin and Connie are gradually reformed by the decency and humanity of the Linder family.
+A cop named Kelsey continues to pursue Felkin.

-Cop Kelsey (Stephen McNally) continues to pursue Felkin and might not see things in this new light.